 About Game of Thrones Filming Locations

-Game of Thrones filming locations in Morocco are just a few alongside several exotic choices for film sets.
-The hit HBO series has used sets in Northern Ireland, Iceland, Malta, Spain, Croatia and Scotland.
+The Game of Thrones filming locations in Morocco are among several exotic choices for film sets.
+The hit HBO series has used sets in Northern Ireland, Iceland, Malta, Spain, Croatia, and Scotland.
 For the Game of Thrones Yunkai and the Game of Thrones Astapor, producers chose two locations in Morocco, the real ancient fortified city of Ait Benhaddou (Yunkai) and Essaouira (Astapor).

 Game of Thrones isn’t the first production to choose Morocco as a filming location, countless other television shows, series and films have been shot in the country.
 In fact, Atlas Studios, where the series was filmed near the city of Ouarzazate and Ait Benhaddou, is the world’s largest film studio.